sensorlab/agent-edgeautoscaling/docs/readme.md

 ## Training

-Three multi-agent reinforcement learning algorithms are supported:
+Three multi-agent deep reinforcement learning algorithms are supported:
 - DQN: Actions are {increase, maintain, decrease}
 - PPO: Outputs a continuous number [-1, 1], scaled and applied.
-Can also be discrete like DQN.
+Can also use discrete actions.
 - DDPG: Similar to PPO, outputs a continuous number.

 ## Application Backend